ntschutta/html5_workshop/README.md

 #HTML5 Workshop#
 So what is this?
-It's an HTML5 workshop that I'm giving (first run at Strange Loop https://thestrangeloop.com/) The goal is simple: get people up to speed on HTML5.
+It's an HTML5 workshop that I'm delivering with a simple goal: get people up to speed on HTML5.
 Here's the conference blurb:

 ##Conference Blurb##
 Interested in HTML5?
 Want a chance to play around with the latest and greatest in web app development?
 This workshop is for you!
 We'll cover feature detection, web forms, the new HTML elements, take a spin around the canvas, audio, video and we'll finish up with offline/local storage and the history API.